masterleros/bash-devops-libs/README.md

 │   ...
 │   └── base.sh             (Base functions library)
 ├── templates               (Templates folders)
-│   ├── .base-template.yml  (Basic GitLab Libs template)
+│   ├── .base-template.yml  (Basic DevOps Libs template)
 │   └── .gcp-template.yml   (Example: GCP templates)
-└── devops-libs.sh          (GitLab Libs management)
+└── devops-libs.sh          (DevOps Libs management)
 ```

 ### Using Libraries
-In order to use this library (i.e: local execution or in GitLab Pipeline) you need to include the GitLab Libs in your project.
+In order to use this library (i.e: local execution or in GitLab Pipeline) you need to include the DevOps Libs in your project.

 In order to use the libraries, you need to follow the steps:

 #### 1. Include the library
 Download the file `devops-libs.sh` placed in the root folder of this repository and copy to: `<YOUR_REPO>/scripts/devops-libs.sh`

-This is the entry point of the library, and once executed (see below) it will automatically retrieve the GitLab Libs code and include for you in your project at `${GITLAB_LIBS_DIR}` folder
+This is the entry point of the library, and once executed (see below) it will automatically retrieve the DevOps Libs code and include for you in your project at `${DEVOPS_LIBS_DIR}` folder

 #### 2. Configure the library